578025tumi/Gemini_research/README.md

 <h1>🤖 Multi-Agent Research & Reporting Team</h1>
-This project implements a Multi-Agent AI Team that functions as a virtual research department.
-It utilizes a "Straight Line" (Sequential) workflow where specialized AI agents perform high-level work—from live web searching to executive report synthesis—without human intervention.
+<h2>This project implements a Multi-Agent AI Team that functions as a virtual research department.
+It utilizes a "Straight Line" (Sequential) workflow where specialized AI agents perform high-level work—from live web searching to executive report synthesis—without human intervention.</h2>
-🏢 The "Employee" Architecture
+<h3>🏢 The "Employee" Architecture</h3>
-Unlike a standard chatbot, this system uses a Sequential Process where the output of one professional agent becomes the input for the next.
+<b>Unlike a standard chatbot, this system uses a Sequential Process where the output of one professional agent becomes the input for the next.
 🕵️‍♂️ Agent 1: The Lead Researcher
 Role: Senior Market Research Analyst
 Responsibility: Browses the live web using the Tavily AI search engine.